 The DevOps Handbook focuses on increasing profitability, elevating work culture, and exceeding productivity goals using DevOps practices.

 And that’s just for starters.

-It also shows you how to integrate product management, IT operations, development, information security, and more.
+This DevOps engineer book also shows you how to integrate product management, IT operations, development, information security, and more.

-Note: The DevOps Handbook is the sequel to The Phoenix Project: A Novel about IT, Devops, and Helping Your Business Win.
+Note: The DevOps Handbook is the sequel to The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win.

 We’ve finally gotten an answer to that difficult question: What is a DevOps engineer?

 This liaison has multiple important responsibilities.
 They bridge the gap between software developers and IT operators by:

 And that’s just to name a few.

 With the complexity of a DevOps engineer, there’s much to learn.

 You can take the DevOps for Developers 4-course learning track on Educative.
 And you can read DevOps for Dummies, Python for DevOps, and The DevOps Handbook.